 Just like professional baseball players who annually attend spring training to work on the fundamentals of the game (ground balls, run-down drills, sliding, hitting the cutoff man), drivers of golf carts will also benefit by brushing up on the fundamentals.
-The ECCL urges those who drive golf carts to spare a few moments of their time to make sure you are aware of all the necessary precautions that should be taken when in charge of a golf cart:
+Engage Estero urges those who drive golf carts to spare a few moments of their time to make sure you are aware of all the necessary precautions that should be taken when in charge of a golf cart:

 THE FUNDAMENTALS (17 WAYS TO BE SAFE)

 Never drive recklessly or joy ride.
 Drive courteously.
 Obey all vehicle traffic laws and rules of the road.

 Drivers and passengers should keep all body parts (arms, legs, feet) inside the cart while the vehicle is in motion, except when signaling a turn.

 Check blind spots before turning.
 When making a left-hand turn, yield to the thru traffic lane and merge into that lane before turning left.
 Never make a left-hand turn from the golf cart lane.